 Metal costs more but lasts longer, while asphalt will be cheaper up front but will require more maintenance.
 In Belton, winters can be cold.
 This can make a wood roof, with its superior insulation, a better choice for you.
 On the other hand, clay roofs can be beneficial during the summer, as they reflect Belton's bright sunlight and save you money on cooling costs.

-Roofing contractors in Texas are not required to be licensed by the state.
-However, there may be local municipal requirements.
-Additionally, roofers in Texas have the option to join the Roofing Contractors Association of Texas, which provides research, public outreach, continuing education and consultation for roofing and waterproofing contractors in the state.
+In Texas, roofing contractors are not required to hold a state-level license.
+However, municipalities may enforce local requirements.
+In addition, roofers in Texas have the option to join the Roofing Contractors Association of Texas, which provides public outreach, consultation, research and continuing education for roofing and waterproofing contractors in the state.

-Generally, spring or fall is the best time of year to have your roof replaced.
+Generally, the fall or the spring is the best time of year to have your roof replaced.
 In the summer, Belton's hot temperatures can slow down the project.